Skip to main content

 • Extends the deadline for the judicial department to spend ARPA money for pretrial diversion programs from the end of the 2023-24 state fiscal year to December 31, 2026;

-• Makes changes to the program to allocate money to institutions to support students who enrolled in higher education institutions but did not finish their academic program, commonly known as "Finish What You Started", to provide funds in the 2024-25 and 2025-26 state fiscal years to continue to support ongoing "Finish What You Started" program participants;
+• Makes changes to the program known as "Finish What You Started" to provide funds in the 2024-25 and 2025-26 state fiscal years to continue to support ongoing program participants, and requires the department to use up to $4.5 million of money appropriated for need-based grants for the program;

-• Transfers $70,581.99 of ARPA money allocated for affordable housing projects from the affordable housing and home ownership cash fund to the "American Rescue Plan Act of 2021" cash fund;
+• Transfers $70,581.99 of ARPA money from the affordable housing and home ownership cash fund to the "American Rescue Plan Act of 2021" cash fund;

 • Reduces the required appropriation to the department of public health and environment from the economic recovery and relief cash fund for recruitment and re-engagement of workers in the health-care profession from $10 million to $6.12 million;